 All of our beers and ales are carbonated by the natural carbon dioxide that develops during a gradual conditioning process.
 For Anchor Steam, we use an ancient practice known among craft brewers as “kräusening”.
 For our ales, we use a process called “bunging,” creating lighter, more champagne-like bubbles than the artificially injected gases used in mass production.

 AN ANCIENT CRAFT

-In the 1960s, Anchor was perhaps the most primitive small brewery in the world, but by 1971—the year we began bottling Anchor Steam® beer—we had perhaps the most modern small brewery in the world, with state-of-the-art quality control systems in place to ensure that our beers are always pure and fresh, from brewing, through finishing, packaging and transporting.
+In the 1960s, Anchor was perhaps the most primitive small craft brewery in the world, but by 1971—the year we began bottling Anchor Steam® beer—we had perhaps the most modern small brewery in the world, with state-of-the-art quality control systems in place to ensure that our beers are always pure and fresh, from brewing, through finishing, packaging and transporting.
 We know of no brewery in the world that matches our efforts to combine traditional, natural brewing with such carefully applied, modern methods.